 Without prejudice save as to costs and subject to contract

-We have been instructed on behalf of [Your name] to write to you on a “without prejudice” basis, in light of the ongoing consultation with a view to her redundancy.
-I understand that discussions are underway with a view to resolving the matter by way of a Settlement Agreement, and we are instructed to take up correspondence on [Your name]’s behalf.
+We have been instructed on behalf of [Employee] to write to you on a “without prejudice” basis, in light of the ongoing consultation with a view to her redundancy.
+I understand that discussions are underway with a view to resolving the matter by way of a Settlement Agreement, and we are instructed to take up correspondence on [Employee]’s behalf.

 Thank you for sending us your draft proposal for a Settlement Agreement.
-[Your name] has also provided us with some other relevant documentation including:
+[Employee] has also provided us with some other relevant documentation including: